Updated on December 22, 2022

 Moreover, a quitclaim deed will not transfer any title acquired by the grantor after the time of transfer.
 Using the same example as above, if the grantor jointly owns a property with a cotenant and purports to transfer the entire property to the grantee even though he does not own the entire property, even if the grantor obtains his cotenant’s interest after the grantor signed the quitclaim deed, the cotenant’s 50% will not transfer to the grantee.

 Our real estate attorneys in Los Angeles, California have experience with all types of deeds, and can assist you with any dispute arising from grant deeds and quitclaim deeds, real estate transactions, including commercial and residential matters.
-Call us to see if you qualify for a free consultation!
+Call or send us a message to see if you qualify for a free consultation!

 See related: How Mistakes on a Deed Can Impact Chain of Title